The Parts Database Query API¶

 category

 key is normally set automatically by the query-builder constructor for the category.
-You only need to set it by hand if you are a query function of thewild
+There is one specific scenario where it has to be set by hand:- A query function of the

 case